-If you’re using Pinterest to drive traffic to your blog, chances are you’ve used free stock photos to create your Pinterest pins and blog posts.
+If you’re using Pinterest to drive traffic to your blog, chances are you’ve used free stock photo sites to find images for your Pinterest pins and blog graphics.
 However, using those free photos may actually be hurting your Pinterest pin’s reach!

 This post contains affiliate links.
 This means if you make a purchase through one of these links, I may receive a small commission, at no extra cost to you.
 All opinions are my own.
 Read my full disclosure here.